 In August 2020, BEV registrations totalled 5,589 which shows a 32% decrease from the 8,162 registrations recorded in July 2020.
 In comparison to the previous year, BEV registrations in August 2020 increased by 78% compared to the 3,147 registered in August 2019.

 March 2020 showed a marked jump in registrations.
-With the introduction of 0% company car BiK tax rates for all zero emission cars (formerly 16%) in 2020/21, registrations soared but the worldwide Covid-19 pandemic has temporarily stopped the growth in its tracks.
+With the introduction of 0% company car tax on electric cars in 2020/21 (formerly the BiK tax rates were 16% for zero emission cars) registrations soared but the worldwide Covid-19 pandemic has temporarily stopped the growth in its tracks.
 April 2020 shows an 88% decrease from March 2020.

 June 2020 saw another surge in BEV sales where a total 8,903 BEVs were registered - the 2nd highest number of registrations over the 12 month period.
 The 267% increase in June saw the total number of registrations more than triple the 2,424 recorded in May 2020 - the second lowest number of registrations over the 12 month period.